Hot Car Calculator

 Picture this; it's a hot summer's day; you got up early to go to the park and, having spent a few hours there, are ready to drive home.
 You open your car and immediately regret your decision - your car is now roughly the temperature of the sun!
 The seats have become molten lava, and don't even think about touching the steering wheel.
 Many experiments have shown that even on a cooler summer day, temperatures inside a closed vehicle can quickly exceed 125°F (about 52°C).
 It seems that cars are built to turn into hot ovens, and, as you will see later, we mean it literally!
 All your stuff, including electronic devices, medicine, or food, could end up getting.

 But, most importantly, by leaving pets or people in the parked car, you put their lives at grave risk.
-Some statistics estimate that about 40 children die per year due to being left in hot cars, and more than half of them were under two years old.
-The two last years (2018 and 2019) were the deadliest years in the past 20 years in the US: 53 children died in hot cars in 2018, and 52 children died in 2019.
+Some statistics estimate that about 40 children die per year due to being left in hot cars, and more than half of them are under two years old.
+2018 and 2019 were the deadliest years in the past 20 years in the US: 53 children died in hot cars in 2018, and 52 children died in 2019.
 Take a moment and explore this topic a little more with the hot car calculator so that you become well aware of heat hazards!

 Heatstroke hazards in closed vehicles

 Global warming is a fact, and we now have to deal with the health consequences of increased temperatures.
 We should pay special attention to babies, children, pregnant women, and the elderly as these individuals are the most vulnerable in hot weather, according to an article from the Department of Health of the Government of Western Australia publication